fandango-fuzzer/fandango/docs/LanguageServer.md

 The Fandango project includes a simple language server that makes writing Fandango grammars significantly easier.
 Currently, it supports:
 - Autocompletion of nonterminals
-- Jump to definition
+- Jump to definition of nonterminal
-- Find all references
+- Find all references of nonterminal
+- Rename nonterminal

 Start the language server by running